 His pursuit is complicated by the news that his ex-girlfriend died, leaving his son (whom he never met) in his possession.
 Little did he know, Max (Goya) knows as much about robot boxing as his old man, from watching television and playing video games.
 When Max finds Atom, an older robot, in a junkyard, Charlie doubts it can be the money-maker he was looking for.
 A fantastic journey of nostalgia, love, and teamwork leads to a tremendous punch-in-the-gut ending to the greatest family movie of 2011.

 Jackman is touching, and his chemistry with Goya is nothing short of magical.
 The real boxing match is the one between this spunky adolescent and his dead-beet father.
-Goya matches Jackman eye for eye in the hilarious and unique spar of wits.
-Lilly is splendid and personable as Bailey, and has her own chemistry with boy.
+Goya matches Jackman eye-for-eye in the hilarious and unique spar of wits.
+Lilly is splendid and personable as Bailey, and has her own chemistry with the boy.